 Do this for all the layers like water, plants, boat and clouds etc. It's important to separate these layers because in AE (After Effects) we need to animate them separately.
 Save the file with your preferred name and we're set.

 Create a new composition in AE by clicking on Composition > New Composition.
 Set the comp size as required.
 I have created a Comp of 1280 x 720 resolution for now (we can change this later anytime).
 Name it Sea_Life and click OK.

 Now import the AI file of our Design.
-Press ctrl/cmd + I or click on File > Import > File and import as Composition.
+Press Ctrl/Cmd + I or click on File > Import > File and import as Composition.
 Click OK.

 All the layers we created in AI will be imported as separate layers in AE.

-Create another Composition named octopus with desired resolution and cut - paste the two octopus layers in this Comp from the previous one.
+Create another Composition named octopus with the desired resolution and cut - paste the two octopus layers in this Comp from the previous one.

 We need to animate the tentacles and eyes of the octopus.
-As the body and tentacles are one object in AI, we will have to recreate the octopus in AE again.
+As the body and tentacles are one object in AI, we'll have to recreate the octopus in AE again.
 Don’t fret!
 It’s easy.
 Just like in AI, click on the Pen tool in the tool bar and start drawing the head.
 You will notice that once you click on the screen to draw, a new shape layer is automatically created.
 Create just the head shape with the Stroke off and the Fill on.